voorhoede/fastatic-app/README.md

 via its engine [`fastatic`](https://github.com/voorhoede/fastatic).
 Jump to [How does it work?](#how-does-it-work) to find out how to use Fastatic App.

+## Download

+You can find Fastatic App in the [releases]('fastatic-app/releases') section.
+Under "Latest release", download `Fastatic.App-darwin-x64.zip`.

 ![Fastatic App](screenshot-start.png)

 ## Speed up your static site